VicenteLyon/Project_4/README.md

 # Project4Kickstarter
-Not 100% working yet, logging in wasn't working for me, not sure what went wrong.
+Not 100% working yet.
+I wasn't able to log in, not sure what went wrong.